ideo/Figproxy/README.md

 ## How It Works
 Figma does not support communication to other software in its API.
 Because we can't go the official route, Figproxy uses two different "hacks" to achieve communication.
 ### Speaking Out (Figma → Arduino)
-_Note: I will be using "Arduino" as shorthand for any hardware that can speak over a seral connection as it is by far the most common platform for this usage_
+_Note: I will be using "Arduino" as shorthand for any hardware that can speak over a serial connection as it is by far the most common platform for this usage_

 When you specify for Figma to go to a link, Figproxy looks at the link and if it starts with "send" (and not, for instance "http://") we know it is intended to be routed to hardware.